Car waxing Doing it Yourself

 Remember, that when you are using singular products like one step wax or sealers, these are the finishing or final product.
 They are not meant to clean your paint but to protect it.
 Don’t bother applying these products if you haven’t cleaned your paint.
 Cleaner waxes, which are two in one products clean and wax at the same time, but do not achieve the same results as one step products.

 The basis of this article is to not convince you to go and buy Carnauba, but to try and convince you that you “DO NEED TO WAX OR SEAL YOUR CAR’S PAINT FINISH”.Nobody said it has to be Carnauba wax.
 You just need to execute that last effort of waxing or sealing your car’s paint finish.
-Whether it’s quality Carnauba, or quality synthetic sealers, you need to wax.
+Whether it’s quality Carnauba, or a ceramic coating for cars, you need to wax.

 The car waxing application